Rebecca loves dresses and has worn them in a wide variety of Halloween costumes throughout the years.

-Below I've listed my ten favourite costume ideas, with tips on advice on how to make it look amazing.
+Below I've listed my ten favourite costume ideas with tips and advice on how to make them look amazing:

 Fortunately for us, all of these items can be bought cheaply and easily from any fancy dress shop or from online stores such as Amazon.

-Dressing as a vampire is really quite similar to dressing as a fairy or princess, but with a fairy or princess you'd probably tend to wear lighter colours, whereas with a vampire you're going to want to be dressing in black, dark red and dark purple all the way.
-Lacy outfits work with the vampire look very well and what, in my opinion, makes the perfect vampire dress is a tight black, lacy dress.
+Dressing as a vampire is really quite similar to dressing as a fairy or princess, but with a fairy or princess, you'd probably tend to wear lighter colours, whereas with a vampire, you're going to want to be dressing in black, dark red and dark purple all the way.
+Lacy outfits work with the vampire look very well; what makes the perfect vampire dress, in my opinion, is a tight black, lacy dress.
 Longer dresses tend to work better than shorter dresses for the vampire look—think Morticia Addams with teeth.

 No toga outfit is complete without sandals, and if you want to go that extra mile, you might also want to wear a flower or leaf wreath in your hair.